-Why has the ARC introduced an open access policy?
+Why does the ARC have an open access policy?

-- The overarching aim of the ARC's policy is to ensure that the findings of publicly funded research are made available to the wider public as soon as possible.
-Both the research community and the public gain from knowledge derived from ARC funded research, and both wish to derive maximum benefit from these outputs. - This policy brings the ARC further into line with the NHMRC and with other international research funding agencies such as those in the United States and the United Kingdom.
+- The overarching aim of the ARC's Policy is to ensure that the findings of publicly funded research are made available to the wider public as soon as possible.
+Both the research community and the public gain from knowledge derived from ARC funded research, and both wish to derive maximum benefit from these outputs. - This Policy brings the ARC further into line with the NHMRC and with other international research funding agencies such as those in the United States and the United Kingdom.